-If macOS or Windows-based systems no longer intrigue you, laptops that come with Linux pre-installed are definitely something to check out before deciding.
+If macOS or Windows-based systems no longer intrigue you, laptops that come with Linux pre-installed are something to check out before deciding.
 While the Linux OS may have a bit of notoriety for being technical and complicated, tons of Linux distributions are perfect for beginners and will make the transition much easier.
 Also, Linux is open-source, free, and more secure.
 Being mainstream and popular makes Windows a target for viruses and cyber threats.

 The underlying issue with installing Linux on a laptop is that it might be hard to find support for your hardware.
-Finding appropriate drivers for your machine is always a hassle, and not to mention having Windows installed in your laptop previously cost around a hundred bucks.
+Finding appropriate drivers for your machine is always a hassle, and not to mention having Windows installed on your laptop previously cost around a hundred bucks.

 The point is that laptops that ship with Linux pre-installed are a credible choice if you don’t want hardware support complications and want to save a bunch of money, and if that interests you, this is the list for you!

 Best Laptops that ship with Linux pre-installed